-Difficulties with Rain, Climate and Disasters
+Difficulties with Rain, Weather and Disasters

-It is no use speaking Japanese or English
+It's no use speaking Japanese or English

 Unless your pronunciation is perfect, people will not be able to understand your Japanese, focus on learning the correct pronunciation of words, rather than memorizing a large vocabulary.

-difficulties with Food in japan
+difficulties with food in japan

-difficulties with Train and Transport in japan
+difficulties with train and transport in japan

-If you have a international driving license, you will drive like crazy.
+In case you have a international driving license, you will drive like crazy.
 Japanese streets and roads can be extremely narrow, the rules are different.
 Not to mention the extreme curves and mountains that make driving a real adventure.